WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers

 Why You'll Love It

-• Comprehensive coverage of shader
+• Comprehensive coverage of ray-tracing

-• 15 chapters packed with fascinating theories
+• 8 chapters packed with cutting-edge research

 • Includes illustrations